woodrowyourboat/Coding-Bat-Programming-Exercises/README.md

 ## Installation

-To see my solutions implemented and ran, follow the link in the code and copy and paste the solution, then run it.
+To see my solutions implemented and ran, follow the link commented above the problem's description and copy and paste the solution, finally run it.

 ## Tests

 CodingBat is modular, in that you simply develop the method to solve the problem and click run.

 After doing so, the site runs the code through numerous testing parameters to verify it works universally.